Myanmar's resources star dims after mine reform delay

 Yet while funding options may have slimmed, opportunity is still knocking, industry participants at a conference in Singapore said this week.

 “A year ago everyone was going to Myanmar.
-You couldn’t get on a flight there because every flight was booked,” said Edward Rochette, chief executive of Canadian explorer East Asia Minerals Corporation (EAS.V), which has applied for an exploration permit in the country.
+You couldn’t get on a flight there because every flight was booked,” said Edward Rochette, chief executive of Canadian explorer East Asia Minerals Corporation, which has applied for an exploration permit in the country.

 “Investors were thinking: ‘It’s wide open, it’s the Wild West, we’ll just sign and be done’.
 Unfortunately, it’s going to take time,” he added.